-If the current consumption can be adjusted, then the current shall be set to at least 20 per cent of its nominal maximum rated charging/input current value20 per cent of its nominal value or to a minimum of 20 A (if the 20 per cent of its nominal value cannot be achieved in the test facility) for DC charging unless another value is agreed with the type approval authorities..
+If the current consumption can be adjusted, then the current shall be set to at least 20 per cent of its nominal maximum rated charging/input current value for AC charging.

+If the current consumption can be adjusted, then the current shall be set to at least 80 20 per cent of its nominal value or to a minimum of 20 A (if the 20 per cent of its nominal value cannot be achieved in the test facility) for DC charging unless another value is agreed with the type approval authorities.